SgtVincent/struct-nav/habitat/Installation_py39.md

 ## Installation with RoboStack

-### Install RoboStack environments with python 3.9
+### Install miniconda and create environment

 You can follow the instructions below or refer to [Robostack Installation page](https://robostack.github.io/GettingStarted.html) for more details

 1. Install [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [miniforge](https://github.com/conda-forge/miniforge) from official site
-2. Install mamba in your **base** environment
+2. Install mamba in your **base** environment. **DO NOT** install mamba in your robostack environment
 ```bash
 conda install mamba -n base -c conda-forge
 ```

-3. Create environment for ROS + conda with python 3.9

-NOTE: The reason to use python 3.9 is that, Robostack has moved whole project to python=3.9, there are a lot of outdated packages with python=3.8.
-Specifically, there is only rtabmap_ros<=0.20.14 with python=3.8, which has performances drop compared to rtabmap_ros=0.20.18 with python=3.9.

-One problem with python 3.9 is that, habitat pre-built packages support python<=3.8, which means that you have to build habitat packages from source.
+3. Create envrionment to install robostack
 ```bash
 # now create a new environment
 mamba create -n ros_env python=3.9